Bara Bandai

 Bara Bandai (برہ بانڈئ) is a village in Swat, Khyber Pakhtunkhwa, Pakistan, known as an area crossed by Alexander The Great during his invasion of the subcontinent.

 The people of village Bara Bandai belong to subsection Naikpikhel of Yusufzai the biggest and largest tribe of Pashtun or Pakhtun tribes.
 It is one of the Provincially Administered Tribal Areas (PATA) of Pakistan.
 The village contains a small series of mountains and a forest, residential area starting from meadows of mountainsand merge with river swat on right bank, a village market, vast land for crops, number of canals, and a part of the Swat river.
 Mountains of the village include Usmani Sar, Kafar Ghat and Najia Top.

 Etymology

-The village was re-named by Yusufzai Pakhtuns after capturing it.
+The village was renamed by Yusufzai Pakhtuns after capturing it.
 The name Bara means "Upper" and Bandai means "Meadow", hence was named Bara Bandai due to its locality.
 On the West side of Bara Bandai is the neighbouring village Kuza Bandai which means The Lower Meadow.
 The names were basically given by their greenery, comparing the distances of both villages from Mingora the main city of Swat Valley, and by comparing their distances from the upper hilly areas of Swat such as Kalam and Bahrain.
 The ancient names of these villages are not known as they are just mentioned by locations in old times books and scripts.